mapbox/carto/docs/mml.rst

 Type: ``Array``

 You have two options to specify the styles.
-Either you reference MSS files or you specify style objects directly.
+Either you reference MSS files (here: Map Stylesheet files) or you specify style objects directly.

 Referencing style files
 ^^^^^^^^^^^^^^^^^^^^^^^